RedSmarty/SuperLogin/README.md

 ___

 ❗❗THIS PLUGIN IS IN ACTIVE DEVELOPMENT.
-SOME FEATURES MIGHT BE UNAVAILABLE.❗❗
+SOME FEATURES MIGHT BE UNAVAILABLE.❗❗ Most of the features aren't configurable for now but will be in the near future.
 ___

 Most login plugins are very annoying, constantly spamming players to login and register.
 SuperLogin is different, instead of spamming the player's chat, it presents them with a very clean and initiutive GUI.